yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### MATLAB Example: Calculating the Sum of Elements in an Array

+**Question:** Write a MATLAB program to calculate the sum of the elements in an array using a for loop.

 ```matlab
 sum = 0;
 for arr1 = [1 5 7 6],